-Upon creation, the Wallet takes care of security for you:
+Upon creation, your wallet takes care of security for you:

-Generates a backup phrase and private key using randomization.
+Generates a secret backup phrase and private key using randomization.
 They are synonymous in function.

 Encrypts the key with your password and puts it in a keystore file.
 You can use this file to access your wallet and authorize operations.

-Ensures that you make a record of the backup phrase.
-Using this phrase, you can restore the Wallet in case you lose the private key or the keystore file and your password.
+Ensures that you make a record of the secret backup phrase.
+Using this phrase, you can restore access to your wallet in case you lose the private key or the keystore file and your password.

-You are solely responsible for keeping your funds as no one else can recover your Wallet.
+You are solely responsible for keeping your funds as no one else can restore access to your wallet.
 Insolar does not store your credentials, encrypted or otherwise.

 Enter a new password.
 It should be at least 8 characters long and contain a mix of numbers, uppercase, and lowercase letters.

 Allow anonymous data collection if you want to help us improve the service.